stefanofa/awesome/README.md

 ## HTML

 *   [nisrulz/app-privacy-policy-generator](https://github.com/nisrulz/app-privacy-policy-generator) - Generate a customized Privacy Policy and Terms of Use document for your mobile apps

+*   [remorses/playwriter](https://github.com/remorses/playwriter) - The better playwright MCP: works as a browser extension.
+No context bloat.
+More capable.

 *   [rebane2001/css-clicker](https://github.com/rebane2001/css-clicker) - a pure-CSS idle game where you build your own website